Benjaminbva/DL2_erwin/README.md

 ## Introduction & Related Work
 1. **Erwin summary**
    - Erwin (Zhdanov et al., 2025), is a hierarchical transformer inspired by the field of computational many-body physics.
 It combines the efficiency of tree-based algorithms with the expressivity of attention mechanisms.
 Erwin organizes irregular 3D point clouds into binary ball trees, where each ball (node) covers a subset of points, and subsequently computes multi-head self-attention independently within each ball.
 Key aspects within Erwin's architecture include:
         1) Hierarchical coarsening and refinement: after each attention block, Erwin coarsens the tree by pooling features up the ball-tree hierarchy, and then refines features back down through the encoder, enabling the capture of both fine-grained local details and global features.
         2) Cross-ball interaction: attention is calculated within disjoint balls.
 To allow for interaction between points in different balls, Erwin alternates between the orginal tree and one built on the rotated copy of the 3D point cloud.
         3) Linear-time attention: by restricting attention to local fixed-size neighbourhoods, the models compexity is reduced from quadratic to linear in the number of points.
    In the evaluation on three large-scale physical domain Erwin was able to consistently outperform other baselines, achieving state-of-the-art performance in both computational efficiency and prediction accuracy.
 2. **Related work**
    - Achieving sub-quadratic attention on large inputs has been studied extensively.
-On regular grid data, the SwinTransformer (BRON) reduces complexity by restricting self-attention to non-overlapping local windows and connecting them via shifted windows.
-Other methods, like (Liu et al., 2023; Sun et al., 2022 ;PointTransformer v3(bron)) focus on inducing structures that allow for patching.
+Erwin (Zhdanov et al., 2025) discusses such related work: on regular grid data, the SwinTransformer (Liu et al., 2021) reduces complexity by restricting self-attention to non-overlapping local windows and connecting them via shifted windows.
+Other methods, like (Liu et al., 2023; Sun et al., 2022 ; Wuet al., 2024) focus on inducing structures that allow for patching.
 However transforming point clouds into sequences, while scalable, can introduce artificial discontinuities that harm local relationships (Zhdanov et al., 2025).
 In 1D, the hierarchical attention methods H-Transformer (Zhu & Soricut, 2021) and Fast Multipole Attention (Kang et al., 2023) avoid quadratic cost by computing full-scale atention localy and learning distant relationships through coarsening.
 For 3D point clouds, OctFormer (Wang, 2023) builds an octree so that spatially adjacent points are consecutive in memory, but relies on costly octree convolutions.
-Other methods, like (Janny et al., 2023; Alkin et al., 2024a), avoid the use of hierarchical attention, by proposing to instead use cluster attention.
+Other methods, like (Janny et al., 2023; Alkin et al., 2024), avoid the use of hierarchical attention, by proposing to instead use cluster attention.
 By applying attention to clustered points, and scattering features back, they trade off efficiency for potential sacrifce of more fine-grained details, posing scalability problems.

 ---